-B grade in Design and Technology is required at GCSE if studied, but this is not necessary if there is evidence of relevant skills and experience in the subject area elsewhere.
+Design & technology at GCSE is not necessary if there is evidence of relevant skills and experience in the subject area elsewhere.

 Skills & personal qualities required:

 This course is suited to the self-motivated, enthusiastic student who enjoys solving problems.
 We will give you confidence in taking your ideas and making them into a reality, having an eye for detail and quality, and conversing with the commercial world of designing.